-Keeping a close eye on your website traffic, monthly visitors and also bounce rate not only help you identify your mistakes but also it opens up doors to advancement.
+Keeping a close eye on your website traffic, monthly visitors and also bounce rate not only help you identify your mistakes but also opens up doors to advancement.
 Especially, when there are tools like Google Analytics, to do that job for you.
-You also get a precise outlook of your SEO rankings, whether your keywords are working or not, how many monthly visitors you’re getting and from different channels, which marketing titbits are working for you, etc.
+You also get a precise outlook of your SEO rankings factors, whether your keywords are working or not, how many monthly visitors you’re getting and from different channels, which marketing titbits are working for you, etc.

 10. Influence of Video Marketing